Power Quality and Condition Monitoring

 Course learning outcomes

-• Working in groups, develop practical skills in using voltage, current and flux sensors, processing signals to obtain frequency spectra and analysing the results for power quality and condition monitoring testing.
-Present results in a written report
+• Develop practical skills working in groups, using voltage, current, flux and vibration sensors, processing signals to obtain frequency spectra and analysing the results for power quality and condition monitoring testing.

 Prerequisite(s)